w3f/Grants-Program/applications/Aisland-Docusign.md

 - Nodejs
 - Mariadb Server

-The solution uses a local mariadb database for the workflow management and stores/retrieve on chain the signatures and the hash of the documents.
+The MARIADB will be used to store only the workflow data and the signed documents will be encrypted and stored on chain for permanent storage.

 ### Details of the Proposal
-We wish to take the current POC/MVP to production ready with important features that make the solution comparable to the best web2 services and here is the deliverables list:
+Here is the list of deliverables in more details:

 1) Standard Signature Image - Manage the setting of the standard signature image, selecting from multiple auto-generated signatures or one uploaded.
 The Dapp shwillould auto-generate multiple style of signatures starting from a text using cursive fonts.
 We will use a set of 50 cursive fonts to generate the signature image.
 A considerable selection of free cursive fonts are available here: [https://www.1001fonts.com/cursive+signature-fonts.html](https://www.1001fonts.com/cursive+signature-fonts.html).
 The upload of a scanned image in png/jpg/webp or svg format is not a challenge.
 Here an example from Docusign.com:
 ![Signature Example](https://github.com/aisland-dao/docusign/blob/main/img-docs/docusign-standardsignatures.png)

 2) Signature Marker - We will create a plugin for editor.js to mark the place where the signatures shall be placed.
 Once the document is signed, the selected signatures will be shown in the document.